dkazanc/NoStripesNet/simulator/README.md

 │       └── 0000_stripe_0255.tif
 ...
 ```
+where `root` is the top-level directory of the dataset, `0000` is the sample number, `clean` contains clean sinograms and `stripe` contains sinograms with stripes.
+Each file is named like so: `<sample_number>_<clean_or_stripe>_<index>.tif`.

-There are no extra parameters that affect Simple mode.<br>
+<br>There are no extra parameters that affect Simple mode.<br>

 ### Complex
 In Complex mode, artifacts are created by simulating flat fields.
-Specifically, this adds more realistic noise and
-stripes to sinograms.<br>
+Specifically, this adds more realistic noise and stripes to sinograms.<br>
-Additionally, flat fields are vertically shifted (in detector Y dimension) to simulate the shifting of the sample in
+Additionally, flat fields are vertically shifted (in detector Y dimension) to simulate the shifting of the sample in real-life data.
-real-life data.
 This means we end up with not just one clean/stripe pair, but as many pairs as there are shifts.<br>
 The directory structure looks similar to that of Simple mode, but contains multiple sub-directories for each shift:<br>
 ```
 ├── 0000